Studies of waveform requirements for intermediate mass-ratio coalescence searches with advanced detectors: Effectiveness of inspiral-only templates for IMRAC searches

 Between the $97\%$- and $90\%$-effectiveness contours, the losses in detection rates are between $10\% \lesssim L \lesssim 27\%$ and so an inspiral-only search could be sufficient without incurring drastic losses in detections.
 The region bound from below in effectiveness by the $90\%$-effectiveness contour is defined by $\mathcal{C} \leq 100$, with the effectiveness increasing with decreasing $\mathcal{C}$.
 Between the $90\%$- and $80\%$- effectiveness contours the losses in detection rates are around $27\% \lesssim L \lesssim 50\%$.
 Thus, within this region searches will be limited by the lack of merger and ringdown in template waveforms, though an inspiral-only search would be feasible in principle.
 This contour is defined by $100 \lesssim \mathcal{C} \lesssim 150$.
 Below the $80\%$-effectiveness contour, inspiral-only searches will incur losses in detection $50\% < L$ and so merger and ringdown will be crucial for searches.
 The region bound from above in effectiveness by the $80\%$-effectiveness contour which is defined by $150 \lesssim \mathcal{C}$, with effectiveness decreasing with increasing $\mathcal{C}$.
 The results are summarized in Table~\ref{table:search_regions}.
+We note that these contours are accurate to within around $5\%$ of the true value of the constant-effectiveness contours between the $L=10\%$ and $L=50\%$ contours.
+Below the $L=10\%$ and beyond the $L=50\%$ contours the accuracy deteriorates, however we do not consider individual contours outside these ranges.